Are you looking for a low-maintenance pet that will show off your personality?

 These large snails can grow up to 20 cm (8 inches) in length, making them impressive and a great conversation starter.

-Aside from their aesthetic appeal, these snails are exceptionally friendly; they don’t require expert care like many other exotic pets, making them easier to take care of and ideal for first-time pet owners.
+Aside from their aesthetic appeal, these snails are exceptionally friendly.
+They don’t require expert care like many other exotic pets, making them easier to care for and ideal for first-time pet owners.

-Since they feed on fruits, vegetables, decomposing plant matter, and even some insects, their diet is relatively cheap and calorie-dense; this makes them quite economical to maintain over time.
+Since they feed on fruits, vegetables, decomposing plant matter, and even some insects, their diet is relatively cheap and calorie-dense, making them quite economical to maintain over time.

 Plus, since these snails are active throughout the day and night, it is entertaining to set up little obstacles or toys, such as plastic balls, for them to explore.

-Apart from being relatively low-maintenance and fun to watch as they explore their environment, Giant African Land Snails also can live for up to 10 years.
+Apart from being relatively low-maintenance and fun to watch as they explore their environment, Giant African Land Snails can also live up to 10 years.

 So you’ll surely have lots of time to get attached to your new pet!